Cádomotus was founded in 2007 by engineer Diederik Hol (10 April 1972).

 The first ice skate helmet

-Recently he worked on the first specific skate helmet for marathon skaters.
+Since 2015 he worked on the first specific skate helmet for marathon skaters.
 After a series of incidents in marathon skating, a helmet obligation followed.
 A development that Hol had pre-sorted on.
 He developed the Cádomotus Alpha and the Cádomotus Omega, helmets that meet the ISU quality marks and, according to a completely new design, suit the wishes of skaters.